 90 degree dies, acute angle dies, beading dies, box-forming dies, channel-forming dies, corrugating dies, curling dies, four-way die blocks, gooseneck dies, hemming dies, multiple-bend dies, radius dies, rocker-type dies, rotary bending dies, seaming dies, tube, and pipe forming dies, u-bend dies, and V-dies.

-Press brake is mainly used for the bending and forming of metal plates.
-In the past, workers can only bend metal plates by pounding them manually.
+In the past, workers could only bend metal plates by pounding them manually.

 Currently, press brakes are widely used in various fields of processing and production to improve production efficiency.

-Press brakes are mainly used for metal processing and manufacturing in aerospace, automobile, marine industry, agriculture, energy, military, transportation and other fields.
+Press brakes are mainly used for metal processing and manufacturing in the aerospace, automobile, marine industry, agriculture, energy, military, transportation, and other fields.

 Why Is It Called a Brake Press?